 Rapid Metrorail Rules and Tips

-Gurgaon metro connects Delhi metro through a skywalk which is built at Sikanderpur station.
-For disabled passengers, lift and wheel chair facilities are available.
-Women’s help desk is available at every station.
-In case of emergency, metro passengers can contact the driver through a press to talk button which is present inside every coach.
-The toll free helpline number for all metro riders is operational 24 hours.
+The Gurgaon Metro connects to the Delhi Metro through a skywalk built at Sikanderpur station.
+Lifts and wheelchair facilities are available for disabled passengers.
+A women’s help desk is available at each station.
+In case of an emergency, metro passengers can contact the driver by pressing the “Press to Talk” button provided in every coach.
+There is a 24-hour toll-free helpline for all Metro passengers.